DataStax-Academy/datastax-vehicle-demo/README.md

 To specify contact points use the contactPoints command line parameter e.g. '-DcontactPoints=192.168.25.100,192.168.25.101' The contact points can take mulitple points in the IP,IP,IP (no spaces).

-To create the schema, run the following
+To create the schema & search indices ([JTS need to be installed](https://docs.datastax.com/en/dse/5.1/dse-dev/datastax_enterprise/search/queriesSpatial.html)), run the following:

 	mvn clean compile exec:java -Dexec.mainClass="com.datastax.demo.SchemaSetup" -DcontactPoints=localhost

-To create the solr core, run

-	dsetool create_core datastax.current_location reindex=true schema=src/main/resources/solr/geo.xml solrconfig=src/main/resources/solr/solrconfig.xml

-If you want to also query on where vehicles where at a certain time.

-	dsetool create_core datastax.vehicle reindex=true schema=src/main/resources/solr/geo_vehicle.xml solrconfig=src/main/resources/solr/solrconfig.xml

-To continuously update the locations of the vehicles run
+To continuously update the locations of the vehicles run:

 	mvn clean compile exec:java -Dexec.mainClass="com.datastax.vehicle.Main" -DcontactPoints=localhost

-To start the web server, in another terminal run
+To start the web server, in another terminal run:

 	mvn jetty:run